lunchbag/hugo-blog/content/posts/my-journey-so-far.md

 ## December

 We got engaged while on a 3 week trip to Mexico.
-We started in Mexico City, then moved on to Oaxaca where we took the bumpiest car ride of our lives to San Jose del Pacifico.
+We started in Mexico City, then moved on to Oaxaca where we took the bumpiest collectivo ride of our lives to San Jose del Pacifico.
 We stayed in a cozy cabin overlooking a beautiful cliff of trees where my now husband proposed to me.
 Next, we went to Puerto Escondido, to date still one of my favorite vacation spots.

 # 2018